Advertisers often complain about cost stability and an inability to scale. There are Facebook ad bid strategies that may improve these results.

 You can also set a bid cap if you want to control how much Facebook will spend for an event while using the lowest cost bid strategy.

 Note that when using a bid cap, Facebook may struggle to spend your budget if you get cute and try to set it too low.
-However, setting a bid cap can help prevent an ad set from overspending for an event.
+However, setting a bid cap can help prevent an An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. from overspending for an event.

 For example, if a particular conversion is worth no more than $2 for you, it prevents a cost per conversion of $2.50 or more.
 In that case, not spending your full budget may be a good thing.